NourhanSaeed707/Design-pattern/Creational-Design-Pattern/Factory-Method.md

 ## Example of Factory Method in java:
 - the java.util.Collection (or java.util.AbstractCollection) has an abstract method called **iterator()** This an example of factory method.
+- you might want to display each element.
+The easiest way to do this is to employ an iterator, which is **an object** that implements either the Iterator or the ListIterator interface.

 ## Pitfalls:
 - More complex to implement.
 More classes involved and need unit testing.